CBackyx/RingSG/README.md

 *Collaborative graph processing* refers to the jointly analysis of the private graph data held by multiple graph owners, *without revealing each owner's raw graph data* to any other graph owners.
 The local graphs of different graph owners are interleaved by some *inter-edges* and finally consititute a *global graph*.

-- For example, in financial scenarios, each graph owner can be a bank, then each local graph is the transfer graph inside a bank, and inter-edges correspond to inter-bank transfers.
+- For example, in financial scenarios, each graph owner can be a bank, with each local graph being the transfer graph inside a bank, and inter-edges corresponding to inter-bank transfers.
 These local transfer graphs are concatenated into a global transfer graph by inter-bank transfers.

 The goal of Collaborative Graph Processing is to have the parties (graph owners) jointly run *a graph algorithm* on the global graph, thus obtaining data insights that are unavailable from a siloed graph held by a single graph owner.
 In the representative example above, $P_0$ wants to detect the connections between two groups of vertices (A and B).
 Although both groups are within $G_0$, $P_0$ cannot detect the connections on its own, because A and B are inter-connected by complex cross-graph links, rather than simple intra-edges.
 This is a common money laundering strategy for financial criminals to hide the source of illegal money.
 To detect such behaviors, all four parties need to collectively analyze the global graph.

-- The graph algorithm can be as traditional as Connected Component Labeling, Shortest Path and PageRank, or be more Advanced like Graph Neural Network training/inference.
+- The graph algorithm can be as traditional as [Connected Component Labeling](https://en.wikipedia.org/wiki/Connected-component_labeling), [Shortest Path](http://en.wikipedia.org/wiki/Shortest_path_problem) and [PageRank](http://en.wikipedia.org/wiki/PageRank), or be more Advanced like [Graph Neural Network](https://en.wikipedia.org/wiki/Graph_neural_network) training/inference.
 - A straightforward example is in Anti-money laundering (AML), where we MUST aggregates graph data from multiple financial institutions to detect malicious cross-border fund flows, which ecomes infeasible when relying solely on isolated local graph data maintained by individual banks.

 A primary requirement of collaborative graph processing is to protect the raw graph data privacy of each graph owner.
 We want the graph owners to jointly obtain a graph algorithm output without viewing/direct sharing others' raw graph data, which raises substantial privacy concerns and may violate regulatory requirements.